 Portland Japanese Garden

-611 Southwest Kingston Ave., Portland, Oregon
+611 Southwest Kingston Ave., Portland, OR

 Dedicated in 1963, the Portland Japanese Garden has long been the spot to join others—both visitors and locals—in a quest for tranquility.
 Meditate by a waterfall and walk the paths that lead to nine themed garden areas.
 Don't miss the cultural village, designed by contemporary Japanese architect Kengo Kuma.